axckzz/J25-Progamming/Java (Todo)/Java Apuntes.md

 ---

-# The Loop Strikes Back
+# The Loop in Java​🐩​

 To sum integers from 1 to 3500, utilize a loop in your Java program: